Section 13 of the Canadian Human Rights Act: Repeal

 On September 30, 2011, during the 41st Parliament, Conservative MP Brian Storseth introduced Private Member Bill C-304, titled An Act to amend the Canadian Human Rights Act (protecting freedom), which would repeal section 13.
 Bill C-304 received passed third reading in the House of Commons by 153–136 in a free vote on June 6, 2012.
 The bill received royal assent on June 26, 2013, coming into force one year later.

 Bill C-36

-Talks reviving section 13 have built over the past 10 years as online hate speech has become a larger topic of public discourse.
-The Trudeau liberals have been looking at new ways of curtailing online hate and a 2019 report from the standing committee on justice and human rights recommended the reinstatement of section 13 or an analogous provision.
-Bill C-36 would reinstate section 13 in addition to adding a definition of hatred based on Supreme Court of Canada cases, the Bill was at first reading when the house paused for summer break in 2021.
+In 2019, the Parliament of Canada Standing Committee on Justice and Human Rights issued a report on ending online hate, which included recommending the reinstatement of section 13 or an analogous provision.
+Bill C-36 (43rd Parliament, 2nd session), introduced in 2021, would have reinstated section 13 in addition to adding a definition of hatred based on Supreme Court of Canada cases.
+The bill was still at first reading when Parliament was dissolved in 2021.